ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 (as conventional in book printing), while with `pagealign-songs` > 1 the empty pages have headings and footers.

+## Page reordering

+Pages can be reordered based on the song title or subtitle.
+Also possible is to align songs with two pages on an even page, so that you can view it without having to turn a page.

+        "sort-pages" : ""

+`sort-pages` can be set to a comma separated list of `title`, `author`, `2page`, `compact`, and `desc`.

+* `title`: sort pages alphabetically by title.

+* `author`: sort pages alphabetically by subtitle.
+If this is used together with title, only title is used.

+* `2page`:  make sure songs with even pages are placed on even pages, so most. if not all, of the song is visible in a normal book without needing to turn a page.
+  A blank page is added to align.

+* `compact`: modifier for 2page - instead of adding a blank page, an odd-paged song is moved in front of this song to achieve even page alignment.
+  Note: this option requires extra processing time since the songbook has to be processed twice.

+* `desc`: modifier for title or author to sort descending.

 ## Page headers and footers

 ChordPro distinguishes three types of output pages: